Hummus flatbread with sun-dried tomatoes, feta, spinach, pine nuts, and pesto sauce makes for an easy-to-prepare appetizer or snack.

 This post is sponsored by Sabra.

-Take, for instance, this flatbread.
-Appetizer extraordinaire!
-Completely informal yet healthful, and satisfying.. plus fiercely customizable.
-The way I see it, this is the perfect go-to for an afternoon snack or pre-dinner appy to tide you over before you make dinner.
+Completely informal yet healthful, and satisfying.. plus fiercely customizable, this flatbread is everything to me.
+The way I see it, this is the perfect go-to for an afternoon snack or pre-dinner appetizer to tide your friends and family over before you make dinner.

-I smeared Sabra’s Roasted Pine Nut Hummus on flatbread, then topped it will all sorts of goodies.
 The only thing that could make this flatbread better is dipping the thing in more hummus.
-I’m heavily biased, but I also deeply believe Sabra’s Spinach & Artichoke, Tuscan Herb Garden, or Basil Pesto hummus would work like a dream in this application, too.
+I’m heavily biased, but I also deeply believe Spinach & Artichoke, Tuscan Herb Garden, or Basil Pesto hummus would work like a dream in this application, too.

 One of the best parts about this recipe (aside from the fact that it requires only a handful of minutes to prepare) is it’s healthful with plant-based nutrition.